Photo: Pixabay (Free License)

 Frequently Asked Questions

-A: Grand Cruise Terminal at Doha Port on the Corniche waterfront.
-Modern dual terminals with excellent facilities.
-Close to major attractions — Souq Waqif 10 minutes by taxi.
+A: Ships dock at the Grand Cruise Terminal at Doha Port on the Corniche waterfront.
+The modern dual terminals have excellent facilities and can handle up to 12,000 passengers daily.
+The terminal is close to major attractions — Souq Waqif is about 10 minutes by taxi at a cost of $5-8.

 Q: What should I see first on a short visit?

-A: Museum of Islamic Art (architectural masterpiece + world-class collection) and Souq Waqif (authentic traditional market).
-Both offer quintessential Doha combining culture, architecture, and local life.
+A: Prioritize the Museum of Islamic Art (free admission, architectural masterpiece with world-class collection) and Souq Waqif (the restored Arabian souq with spices, handicrafts, and authentic atmosphere).
+Both are within 10 minutes of the cruise terminal and offer quintessential Doha experiences combining culture, architecture, and local life.

 Q: Is Doha safe for tourists?

-A: Modest dress recommended out of respect — cover shoulders and knees.
-Women should bring light scarf.
-Not required in hotels/malls but appreciated in souq/cultural sites.
+A: Modest dress is recommended out of respect — cover shoulders and knees.
+Women should bring a light scarf for mosques and cultural sites.
+This is not strictly enforced in hotels and malls, but is appreciated in the souq, at Katara, and at religious or cultural sites.

 Q: Is it very hot?